seelabs/scratch_docs/xls-xchainbridge.md

 # Appendix

-## Appendix A: Alternate Account Create Design: Undeleteable Accounts
+## Appendix A: Alternate Account Create Design: Undeletable Accounts

 In a normal cross-chain transfer, the claim ID is used to prevent transaction replay.
 However, the account create design does not use claim IDs.
 Instead, it requires that accounts be created in the same order as the "commit" transactions.